When I was a teenager, I told myself if I ever cured my adult acne, I would share my knowledge with others.

 - Sunscreen helps protect your skin from the sun during the day.

 - Exfoliants helps your skin look healthier and younger.
-It can also help with acne.
+It can also help with adult acne.

 - Antioxidants can reduce oxidative stress by reducing free radicals.
 They can reduce wrinkles, brighten your skin tone, and can help prevent skin cancer.

 For antioxidants to work effectively, it’s best to apply them only at night.
 You can watch Dr. Neal Schultz’s video here to find out why you should only apply antioxidants at night.

 Product Recommendation: For my antioxidant, I currently use the Miracle 10 Super C. This is 100% pure Vitamin C antioxidant powder.
 I’ve been using this for the past 3 years and love it.
 My skin actually looks brighter the next morning after using it at night.

 For my exfoliant, I like to use either Miracle 10 AHA Cream or Miracle 10 Retinol 30.
 I use the AHA Cream during the week and the Retinol on the weekend.
 This is just my personal preference and what works best for my skin.

 I don’t recommend using physical exfoliants, especially if you have acne-prone or sensitive skin.
 Chemical exfoliants perform much better.
 You can watch Dr. Neal Schultz’s video here to find out why chemical exfoliants are better than physical ones.